 ProQuest eBook Central

-ProQuest eBook Central titles can be access via the ProQuest eBook Central homepage (native interface).
-The eBooks can be read online via the button in the left hand navigation pane, which also allows direct links to chapters and sections of the book.
+ProQuest eBook Central titles can be accessed and read online via the button in the left hand navigation pane, which also allows direct links to chapters and sections of the book.
 Please note you will require Adobe Acrobat 6.0.2 or higher to view ProQuest eBook Central titles.
 Note that pop-ups will need to be allowed/enabled.

 In accordance with Australian copyright legislation, limited printing and copying is allowed of a ProQuest eBook Central eBook - once those limits are reached, ProQuest eBook Central software will prohibit further copying for that particular user.